-The software displays on a linear scale with automatic y-axis ranging by default.
+The software displays the waveform on a linear scale with automatic y-axis ranging by default.
 The y-axis context menu has additional options.
-Right click (control click on Mac OS) on a y-axis to display the menu.
+Right-click (control-click on Mac OS) on the y-axis to display the menu.

 When manual ranging is activated, hover over the y-axis and use the scroll wheel to zoom in and out.
-Left click and drag up and down to pan the y-axis.
+Left-click and drag up and down to pan the y-axis.

 Use the y-axis context menu to change the y-axis scale mode.
-The y-axis displays in linear coordinates by default, but also supports a logarithmic scale.
-A logarithmic scale is very useful to display wide dynamic ranges for current and power.
+The y-axis displays in linear coordinates by default but also supports a logarithmic scale.
+A logarithmic scale is handy to view wide dynamic ranges for current and power.

 Use the y-axis context menu to hide the signal.
 Click Settings at the top left to display the settings menu.
-Select Add → [Signal Name] to display a signal not already shown.
+Select $Add \rightarrow [Signal Name]$ to display a signal not already shown.